 - Doesn’t include anchors for corner loops

-At $15, the ZOMAKE Pocket Picnic/Beach Blanket is one of the less expensive options that we have reviewed here.
+The ZOMAKE Pocket Blanket is one of the less expensive options that we have reviewed here.
 While it can be used on grass or other ground cover types just like the other blankets, this one is specially designed for use at the beach.
 Instead of using weights in the corners, it includes pockets that you can fill with sand for weighing the blanket corners down.

 If you happen to use it in an area where there is no sand, it also comes with corner loops so it can be staked down.
 It’s made of nylon and is very durable and light, and also dries quickly.